AlbertStoykov/SummarAIse/README.md

 ## Future features

-- Chat function, so the user can customize the article summarisation.
+- Chat function, users can customize the article summarisation.

 ---